hbc/edX/edX_Notes.md

 For our data set we will trim off a standard adapter from the 3'-ends of our reads.
 Cutadapt can handle paired-end reads in one pass (see the documentation for details).
 While you can run cutadapt on the paired reads separately it is highly recommended to process both files at the same time so cutadapt can check for problems in the input data.
 The `-p` / `--paired-output` flag ensures that cutadapt checks for proper pairing of your data and will raise an error if read names in the files do not match.
 It also ensures that the paired files remain synchronized if the filtering and trimming ends up in one read being discarded -- cutadapt will remove the matching paired read from the second file, too.

+cutadapt is very flexible and can handle multiple adapters in one pass (in the same or different position), take a look at the excellent documentation.
+It is even possible to trim more than one adapter from a given read though at this point you might want to go back to the experimental design.
+The cutadapt commands for adaptor trimming and quality trimming are provided below. **Do not run this code.**

 	cutadapt --format=fastq -a AGATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCGATC -o fq1_tmp.fq -p fq2_tmp.fq reads.end1.fq reads.end2.fq > cutadapt.log
 	cutadapt --quality-cutoff=5 --format=fastq -a AGATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCGATC -o fq1_trimmed.fq -p fq2_trimmed.fq fq1_tmp.fq fq2_tmp.fq > cutadapt2.log
 	rm fq1_tmp.fq fq2_tmp.fq

-cutadapt is very flexible and can handle multiple adapters in one pass (in the same or different position), take a look at the excellent documentation.
-It is even possible to trim more than one adapter from a given read though at this point you might want to go back to the experimental design.

-Since the adapter sequences are prone to errors while typing them in we have provided you with a small shell script in your home directory (`cut.sh`) that you can apply:
+Since the adapter sequences are prone to errors while typing them in we have provided you with a small shell script in your home directory (`cut.sh`) that you can apply.
+To run the shell script, type in the commands below:

 	mv ~/cut.sh
 	less cut.sh